ecorm/cppwamp/doc/pubsub.md

 Publishing Events
 -----------------

 The `publish` operation is used to publish events related to a topic.
-There are two kinds of `publish` overloads: one that takes an `Args` bungle, and another that doesn't.
+There are two kinds of `publish` overloads: one that takes an `Args` bundle, and another that doesn't.
 The latter overload is used when there are no arguments associated with an event.

 ```c++
 boost::asio::spawn(iosvc, [&](boost::asio::yield_context yield)